Financial Aid

 Federal Return of Title IV Refund Policy

 The Federal Return of Title IV Policy is applicable to any students that receive federal financial aid funds who withdraw or stop attending completely on or before 60 percent of time has elapsed during the period of enrollment for which the student has been charged.
 A calculation would be performed to determine the amount of unearned aid that must be returned to Title IV programs.
-This policy may change at any time without notice.
+This policy may change without notice.

 Official Withdrawals